List of awards and honours received by Winston Churchill: Statues

 Many statues have been created in likeness and in honour of Churchill.
 Numerous buildings and squares have also been named in his honour.
 The most prominent example of a statue of Churchill is the official statue commissioned by the government and created by Ivor Roberts-Jones which now stands in Parliament Square.
 It was unveiled by Churchill's widow, Lady Churchill, on 1 November 1973, and was Grade II listed in 2008.
 In June 2020 when anti-racism protests occurred in the United Kingdom during the George Floyd protests, the statue of Sir Winston Churchill located in Parliament Square was vandalised when a protester painted graffiti on the statue reading “was a racist” underneath Churchill’s name which was crossed out by the same vandal who wrote the sentence.
 A couple of days after this event took place the statue was cleaned and it did not sustain any permanent damage.

 Another Roberts-Jones statue of Churchill displaying the V sign is prominently placed in New Orleans (erected in 1977).

 In addition several other statues have also been made, including a bronze bust of Winston Churchill by Jacob Epstein (1947), several statues by David McFall at Woodford (1959), William McVey outside the British embassy in Washington, D.C.
 (1966), Franta Belsky at Fulton, Missouri (1969), at least three from Oscar Nemon: one on the front lawn of the Halifax Public Library branch on Spring Garden Road, Halifax, Nova Scotia (1980); one in the British House of Commons (1969); a bust of his head along with that of Franklin Roosevelt commemorating the Quebec Conference, 1943 next to Port St. Louis in Quebec City (1998); and one in Nathan Phillips Square outside of Toronto City Hall (1977), and Jean Cardot beside the Petit Palais in Paris (1998).
 A statue of Churchill and Roosevelt, sculpted by Lawrence Holofcener is located in New Bond Street, London.
 There is an oversized bust of Churchill at the Home of Franklin D. Roosevelt National Historic Site in Hyde Park, New York.
 It is paired with a similar bust of President Roosevelt.

 After Churchill was declared the greatest Briton of all time in the BBC poll and television series Great Britons (see above), a statue was erected in his honour and now stands at the BBC television studios.
 Churchill is also memorialised by many statues and a public square in New York, in recognition of his life, and also because his mother was from New York.
 His maternal family is also memorialised in streets, parks, and neighbourhoods throughout the city.

 In 2012, a statue of Churchill was erected in Jerusalem in recognition of his "staunch and unwavering support of the Jewish cause and their desire for a homeland".

 Orders, decorations and medals

+This is a list of the orders, decorations, and medals received by Winston Churchill, arranged in order of precedence.